somphene/somphene.github.io/teaching/symmetrystructurecrystal/index.md

 subtitle: Symmetry and Structure of Crystals

 ---
-### Live Document
-* Please use this [doc](https://docs.google.com/document/d/1LolvOTlQXjgoUoAa9VXdlVlFPrW_xnmf8abs0Jyk9_Y/edit?usp=sharing) maintained by me as a common platform to discuss doubts, problems and communicate.

 ### Content:
 * Class 1: Discussion about classification of materials, meaning of structure, how symmetry is indispensable for classifying structure, a broader view, importance and implication of Symmetry - a short proof of Noether's theorem in the case of translational symmetry resulting in conservation of linear momentum.